 Uttarakhand Traffic Police now started a new policy to issue challan for using sirens on a personal vehicle.
 People can’t stop talking and even complaining about, the latest traffic fines as they come into force.
 However, recent events have already shown that no one is immune to these harsh penalties, including the police.

 Did you know that installing sirens and other accessories on your car is against the law?
-And if we had been ignorant, a cop would undoubtedly be aware, right?
+And if we have been ignorant, a cop would undoubtedly be aware, right?
 One law enforcement officer, on the other hand, had to pay the price for breaking the law.

 After the implementation of the new Motor Vehicle Act, traffic challans have now become a hot topic of discussion.
-Surprisingly, the Delhi Police announced a significant decrease in the number of challans given to traffic law violators, owing to revised traffic penalties for these kinds of offences.
+Surprisingly, the Delhi Police announced a significant decrease in the number of challans given to traffic law violators, owing to revised traffic penalties for these kinds of offenses.